 - Corsica Ferries

 Ferry to Sardinia from Slovakia (practical example)

 Here is a practical example of our trip to Sardinia with a departure from Slovakia straight to the ship.
 This is probably the most common case for most people as well.
-The nearest ports from where you can take the ferry to Sardinia are Livorno and Genoa.
+The nearest ports from where you can take the ferry are Livorno and Genoa.
 We usually go from Livorno because the boat trip is shorter and the price is lower.
 To compare prices, you also need to calculate the phm and highway tolls that are spent to the port with the lower amount and then the phm around the island, from the port to the destination city.

 - Košice – Livorno 1300 km / Bratislava – Livorno 1033 km